paulscherrerinstitute/wica-http/README.md

 # Requirements

-The only requirement for running the Wica-HTTP server is Java 11 JRE.
+The only requirement for running the Wica-HTTP server is a Java 11 JRE.
+To leverage its functionality from a web browser

 # Getting Started

 ## Running the server locally

-   1. Get the release.
+   ### 1. Get the release.

       The release names for this project follow the  [semantic versioning](https://semver.org/) naming convention proposed on the GitHub site.